alibaba/bindingx/README.md

 ### React Native

-we will upload React Native bindingx plugin to npm as soon as possible, then you can use `react-native add` command to install.
+we will upload React Native bindingx plugin to npm as soon as possible, then you can use `npm install` command to install.
 But for now, you should compile our plugin using source code.

 # Who is using